ilisten2018/ilisten2018.github.io/README.md

 Each participating team will initially have access to the training data only.
 Later, the unlabelled test data will be released.

 The participants must provide results in a plain text file with comma-separated fields.
-Only the dialogue turn of the User, marked as **U** (as in id="T_5_**U**4") will be subject to evaluation and should be returned.
+Only the dialogue turns of the User, marked as **U** (as in id="T_5_**U**4") will be subject to evaluation and should be returned.
 In the following, we report an example of a what a submitted run should look like.
 Please, note that the **id** in the first column (in bold) should be the same provided for each User dialogue turn in the test set, while the speech *act* label in the second column (in italic) is the prediction of your system.

 >  **id**,*act*<br>
 **T_5_U1**,*OPENING*<br>